cse332labs/reversi/ReadMe.txt

 TO-DO:
 -testing and documenting
--update error section
 -change our main source file from Lab4 to Lab5
--extras - Mason - describe extra functionality in save -include memento details
+-extras - Mason - describe extra functionality in save and Checkers -include memento details
 ========================================================================
     CONSOLE APPLICATION : Lab 5 Project Overview